We make all our tanks with a passion for steel and a love for the planet.

 This is the question we get asked most often, and there are several answers :

-- A Stainless Steel Rainwater Tank has a service life will in excess of 40 years and are designed to withstand the harshest of Australian conditions.
+- A Stainless Steel Rainwater Tank has a service life well in excess of 40 years and is designed to withstand the harshest of Australian conditions.